-Web Designer.
+Cady is Transilient's life source as the web designer.
 Cady makes glitchy art, interactive multi-media installations, weird music, and websites and mobile apps for causes she cares about.
 She's also totally into interaction and experience design.
 Like it's weird how much she's into that.

-2018 Volunteer.
 Sierra Debrow is a nonbinary young professional living in Jackson, Mississippi.
 Originally from Charleston, South Carolina, Sierra received a B.S. in Psychology from the College of Charleston in 2017.
 It was at the College of Charleston that they found a passion for Jewish Education, Disability Studies, and a passion for LGBTQ+ advocacy.
 Sierra is currently an Education Fellow at the Goldring/Woldenberg Institute of Southern Jewish Life.
 In their free time, Sierra enjoys hiking, writing, cooking, and exploring new places across the United States.
 After their fellowship, Sierra hopes to pursue a Master of Social Work degree and work with Jewish communities and spaces to be more inclusive of people of all backgrounds and abilities.

 Basil Vaughn Soper

-Executive Director.
-Basil is a man of transgender experience, writer, photographer, anti-racist, intersectional activist and Southerner who wears his heart on his sleeve.
+Basil is a man of transgender experience, writer, photographer, intersectional activist and Southerner who wears his heart on his sleeve.
 He’s an astrology enthusiast and tears up when he watches unexpected-animal-friend videos on the internet.
 Basil’s life goals are to write a memoir and be the best uncle ever to his niece, Penelope.